nikotsunami/osce/README.md

   * The abbreviated dicipline / role / skill names in the accordeonView should be abbreviated in a way that takes advantage of the width of the fields they are contained in.
-  * Deleting a role does not work.
-  * Copying a role does not work as intended.
-When copying a role, *the checklist will not be copied*, instead the same checklist as the original role uses, will be linked.
-This makes the copy feature basically useless.
-	When copying a role, the checklist should be copied as well and the standardized_role should link the copied checklist.
-The same seems to be the case for role scripts!
+  * Printing:
+	- When printing a role, if you want to print all the scripts at once, they get printed continuously.
+It would be helpful if these were all on seperate pages.
+	- The checkboxes for checklist don't get displayed correctly.
+	- it would be helpful if there was some kind of header/footer with at least the roles' abbreviated name, or even both, the abbreviated and the full name;
+	for easier identification.

 ### Edit Circuit Details
   * Rooms that already have a station assigned should be either removed from